-To be responsible for all matters relating to the Registered Charity Number 1083570 known as The Queens Own Royal West Kent Regiment Museum Trust, with the exception of daily management of the Charity which will be undertaken by the Director of Regeneration and Communities and the Museums and Heritage Manager.
+To be responsible for all matters relating to the Registered Charity Number 1083570 known as The Queens Own Royal West Kent Regiment Museum Trust, with the exception of daily management of the Charity which will be undertaken by the Director of Regeneration and Place and the Museums Director.

-Note - Composition of a Trust should not include a Member on the Executive with a portfolio that includes responsibility for elements that significantly involve Executive decisions relating to similar matters as the Trust (i.e. the Member responsible for the Museum should not be on the QORWKRT).
+Note - Composition of a Trust should not include a Cabinet Member with a portfolio that includes responsibility for elements that significantly involve Cabinet decisions relating to similar matters as the Trust (i.e. the Member responsible for the Museum should not be on the QORWKRT).